brettChapman/Nimbus_Cluster/README.md

 Download documents from master node:

-scp ubuntu@X:/usr/share/doc/slurm-wlm-doc/html/configurator.html ./

-Where X=master node IP where the documents are.
+scp ubuntu@X:/usr/share/doc/slurm-wlm-doc/html/configurator.html ./ (where X=master node IP where the documents are).

 Note: Depending on the Slurm version, the configurator may be in /usr/share/doc/slurm-wlm/html/.